fresej/uesdRobust/README.md

 **binwidth**: Numeric.
 Width of the histogram bins (default = 0.1).

+## uesd_coef_plot

+The **uesd_coef_plot** function is used to visualize the ITT coefficient comparatively with its unadjusted and its placebo-robust 95% confidence interval.
+It takes the list objects created by **uesd_robust_ols** or **uesd_robust_rdd** as inputs and wraps features from ggplot2 to visualize them.

+The function contains the following parameters:

+**res**: A list returned by one of the UESD functions with components:
+`estimate`: numeric, the point estimate, `ci`: named length‐2 numeric for the conventional 95% CI, and `ci_placebo`: named length‐2 numeric for the placebo-robust 95% CI.

 ## Example

 This is a basic example using simulated data to demonstrate one